-Not only does the temple in Ezekiel describe Jesus and his church’s work on earth now, it also describes what the church will be like when heaven comes to earth.
-At the end of time, it will be a place of fellowship and celebration.
+Ezekiel seems to include information for multi time periods.
+There’s instruction for temple worship once they’re allowed to leave Babylon and rebuild, and there’s description of what Jesus and his church’s work on earth will be like in our present day.
+But there’s also more of a future perfection hinted at than what we experience now when heaven comes to earth.
+At the end of time, the church will be a place of fellowship and celebration beyond what it is now.
 According to both Ezekiel’s and John’s visions, we will celebrate God’s presence, and the Lamb’s sacrifice, and the joy of never having another tear wiped, Re 21:4, (http://thirdmill.org/articles/jon_menn/jon_menn.BEA3.html).

 But God chose to speak to them mostly in terms they were already familiar with.
 A temple building analogy focused them on what would be done inside this sacred space rather than on the fact that the building that holds the space isn’t actually a building at all..
 While there’s been a lot to suggest that Ezekiel’s temple is not in fact a building, its being linked to John’s vision in Revelation is the most compelling reason of all.
 John wrote, “I did not see a temple in the city, because the Lord God Almighty and the Lamb are its temple,” Re 21:22

 There are other corollaries between The New Jerusalem that comes down from heaven and the temple of Ezekiel’s vision in tomorrow’s reading.
 Suffice it to say that I’m feeling stuffed with just this much.

 Ezekiel shows us what the church does: it celebrates the lamb and basks in God’s presence (worship), and it eats a lot of meals together (fellowship).
 But it also shares the good news with others, right?
 Isn’t evangelism part of the church’s work?